fugue-project/tutorials/tutorials/resources/major_changes.md

 * FugueWorkflow was needed to use any engine-agnostic functions Fugue provided like `load()`, `save()` and `fillna()`
 * difficulty in getting the schema after an operation

-As such, Fugue is moving away from the `FugueWorkflow()` (DAG) model and allowing users to use as litle of Fugue as they want.
+As such, Fugue is moving away from the `FugueWorkflow()` (DAG) model and allowing users to use as little of Fugue as they want.
 The result is a collection of standalone engine-agnostic functions that users can invoke in their code.
 The DAG model gave some benefits in terms because it allowed for compilation time checks before code was executed on a cluster.
 Users could immediately be notified is there was a schema mismatch.
-Another feature that was enabled by the DAG was the auto-persist feature to prevent recomputation of DataFrames used mutliple times.
+Another feature that was enabled by the DAG was the auto-persist feature to prevent recomputation of DataFrames used multiple times.

 Ultimately, the code cost outweighed the benefits for a lot of users.
 There were several occasions were users had to adjust too much code to bring it to `FugueWorkflow()`.
 The heaviness of the API was less natural for users bringing existing code to distributed computing.